Battery Jump Starts

 You can avoid dealing with the hassle of a dead car battery.
 The experts at Atlanta GA Towing Service advise drivers to take a little time to consider the basics of car battery care.
-By being proactive in caring for your car battery, you can increase the battery’s life and reduce your chances of being stuck by yourself with a car that won’t start, in need of emergency roadside assistance in Atlanta.
+By being proactive in caring for your car battery, you can increase the battery’s life and reduce your chances of being stuck by yourself with a car that won’t start, in need of a tow truck Atlanta drivers can depend on to give you emergency roadside assistance in Atlanta.

 Say ‘No’ to Battery Corrosion

 The very first rule of car battery maintenance is to make certain to keep the battery itself clean.
 Upon the spring inspection of your battery, you need to note any residue building up around the battery.
 Clean the battery off using the following common household items:

 - Old toothbrush

 Double Check Your Electrolyte

 Most car batteries utilize a “wet cell” design.
 A wet cell design means that the battery relies on a mixture of distilled water—the “electrolyte”—and sulfuric acid to operate effectively.
 Over time, the electrolyte of the battery can be lost through leaks or evaporation.
 Drivers should check and refill the battery electrolyte on their own using a few common tools.

 Finally, the most optimal activity for maintaining a healthy car battery is a quick seasonal check.
 Whenever you take your car in for routine service, ask your automobile or truck mechanic to test your battery.
 By doing this, you’ll have a better idea of when it’s time to proactively replace an old battery—before it’s too late.

 Do You Need a Car Battery Jump Starts?